watch-devtube/contrib/README.md

 ## How to edit an existing video

-For each video there is a corresponding `<videoId>.yml` file in GitHub:
+For each video there is a corresponding `<videoId>.yml` file automatically created in GitHub:

 `https://github.com/watch-devtube/contrib/edit/master/videos/<videoId>.yml`